 The Columbia and Snake Rivers are home to several barge operations, the shipbuilding industry has four major yards in Seattle, and the commercial fishing industry has over 300 companies that call Washington home.
+Significant amounts of trade with Asia go through the ports of the Puget Sound.
 The Port of Seattle and the Port of Tacoma combined make the Northwest Seaport Alliance and are the third largest container complex in North America.

-If you are a Washington seaman, dockworker, deckhand, officer, longshoreman, or other maritime employees in Seattle, Bellingham, Tacoma, Olympia, or anywhere else in the state and have suffered injury, the experienced Washington maritime injury lawyers of Anderson Carey Williams & Neidzwski can evaluate your case and help you determine the best recovery option for you.
+If you are a Washington seaman, dockworker, deckhand, officer, longshoreman, or other maritime employees in Seattle, Bellingham, Tacoma, Olympia, or anywhere else in the state and have suffered injury, the experienced Washington maritime injury lawyers of Anderson Carey Williams & Neidzwski, PLLC can evaluate your case and help you determine the best recovery option for you.

 If the negligence of a vessel owner, maritime employer, or other maritime entity contributed to your injury, you have a right to recover damages under maritime law.
-If you are a seaman or a harbor worker who has suffered injury anywhere in Washington, including Seattle, Bellingham, Tacoma, Olympia, Vancouver, Everett, Anacortes, Willapa Bay, or the Columbia River, contact the experienced Seattle and Bellingham maritime injury attorneys at Anderson Carey Williams & Neidzwski.
+If you are a seaman or a harbor worker who has suffered injury anywhere in Washington, including Seattle, Bellingham, Tacoma, Olympia, Vancouver, Everett, Anacortes, Willapa Bay, or the Columbia River, contact the experienced Seattle and Bellingham maritime injury attorneys at Anderson Carey Williams & Neidzwski, PLLC.

 If you are a shoreside worker injured on the job, such as a longshoreman, harbor worker, ship builder, or shipyard worker, the Longshore and Harbor Workers’ Compensation Act (LHWCA) most likely applies to you.
 This is not a tort-related law, but rather a protection that operates under the same premise as workers’ compensation in Washington.
-Anderson Carey Williams & Neidzwski represents longshoremen, harbor workers, and other maritime employees shoreside in Seattle, Bellingham, Tacoma, Olympia, and elsewhere in Washington when a case can be brought against a vessel owner for unseaworthiness or a third party for something like defective maritime equipment.
+Anderson Carey Williams & Neidzwski, PLLC represents longshoremen, harbor workers, and other maritime employees shoreside in Seattle, Bellingham, Tacoma, Olympia, and elsewhere in Washington when a case can be brought against a vessel owner for unseaworthiness or a third party for something like defective maritime equipment.

 For seamen involved in the container ships, passenger transportation vessels, ocean carriers, commercial fishing vessels, barges, domestic shipping vessels, and other boats that support Washington’s maritime economy, a maritime injury claim may be brought under the Jones Act, the unseaworthiness doctrine, or general federal maritime law depending on where the injury occurred and who is liable for the injury.
 For instance, a seaman on a vessel near a shipyard in Seattle may have a different claim than a commercial fisherman in the North Pacific with the same injury.